Existence, uniqueness and comparisons for BSDEs in general spaces: A comparison theorem

-\begin{proof} We omit the $\omega$ and $t$ arguments of $F$ and $\bar F$ for clarity.
-Let $\tilde X$ be as in (\ref{eq:XtildeDefn}), and let $S$ be the process defined by

-Then $e_j^*S$ is a $\tilde{\mathbb{P}}_j$-supermartingale, as the first term is a $\tilde{\mathbb{P}}_j$-martingale, the second is nonincreasing in $r$ by Assumption (ii) of Theorem \ref{thm:CompThm}, and the third is a $\tilde{\mathbb{P}}_j$-supermartingale by Assumption (iii) of Theorem \ref{thm:CompThm}.
+Then $e_j^*S$ is a $\tilde{\mathbb{P}}_j$-supermartingale, as the first term is a $\tilde{\mathbb{P}}_j$-martingale, the second is nonincreasing in $r$ by assumption (ii) of Theorem~\ref{thmCompThm} and the third is a $\tilde{\mathbb{P}}_j$-supermartingale by assumption (iii) of Theorem~\ref{thmCompThm}.
 Furthermore, each of these terms is nonnegative.

-Taking a $\tilde{\mathbb{P}}_j|\mathcal{F}_r$ conditional expectation through (\ref{eq:BSDE}), we have that, for all $r\in[s,T]$,
+Taking a $\tilde{\mathbb{P}}_j|\mathcal{F}_r$ conditional expectation through~(\ref{eqBSDE}), we have that, for all $r\in[s,T]$,

-If $Y_r=\bar Y_r$ on $[s,T]\times A$ up to evanescence, then it is clear from (\ref{eq:SBSDE}) that $S_ r=0$ $\mathbb{P}$-a.s. on $[s,T]\times A$.
-Hence, by nonnegativity, each of the terms on the right hand side of (\ref{eq:Sdefn}) must be zero.
+If $Y_r=\bar Y_r$ on $[s,T]\times A$ up to evanescence, then it is clear from~(\ref{eqSBSDE}) that $S_ r=0$ $\mathbb{P}$-a.s. on $[s,T]\times A$.
+Hence, by nonnegativity, each of the terms on the right-hand side of~(\ref{eqSdefn}) must be zero.
 The first two points of the lemma immediately follow.

-Consider the BSDE (\ref{eq:BSDE}) satisfied by $\bar Y$.
-As $F(\bar Y_{u-}, Z_u)=\bar F(Y_{u-}, Z_u)$ $\mu\times \mathbb{P}$-a.s. on $[s,T]\times A$ and $Q=\bar Q$ $\mathbb{P}$-a.s. on $A$, we know that
+Consider the BSDE~(\ref{eqBSDE}) satisfied by $\bar Y$.
+As $F(\bar Y_{u-}, Z_u)=\bar F(Y_{u-}, Z_u)$ $\mu\times\mathbb{P}$-a.s. on $[s,T]\times A$ and $Q=\bar Q$ $\mathbb{P}$-a.s. on $A$, we know that

 is $\mathbb{P}$-a.s. equal to

 Hence, in $A$, $(\bar Y, \bar Z)$ is a solution at time $r$ to the BSDE defining $(Y, Z)$.